|HOMEPAGE||INFO SONNEHOECK||SALE OF GRAPES||VISITORS INFO||TRAVEL TO SONNEHOECK|

 Several grape trees are more than 90 years old, still producing good quality, very delicious grapes.
 The table grape

-is a fragile product requiring the utmost care with processes such as the use of sulfer, pollination, fruit thinning and pruning.
+is a fragile product requiring the utmost care with processes such as pruning, fixing and fruit thinning.

 A small orchard with old Apple and Pear trees are very special at Sonnehoeck with two ancient mulberry trees on